Reading / 2026-05/2026-05-05t091632-building-websites-with-llms

 Building Websites With LLMS

-Jim Nielsen argues that replacing JavaScript-powered interactions with separate, linked HTML pages plus CSS cross-document view transitions is simpler to build and maintain — coining the approach "Lots of Little HTML pages" (LLMS).
+Jim Nielsen argues that replacing JS-powered in-page interactions with separate linked HTML pages — unified by CSS cross-document view transitions — is simpler to build and maintain than progressive enhancement with JavaScript.

 May 05, 2026 · tech · Jim Nielsen, Jim Nielsen's Blog